wu-lee/rushkoff-archive/docs/_articles/people-shape-the-media.md

 GenX has developed a new language and self-references for those who choose to identify media as a real thing, and media history as an actual social history....

-This freedom has been secured by Xerox and fax machines.co bulletin boards, electronic mail lists, tape duplication and even s self-promotion.
-Feeding a thought or feeling back into the media netwo easy.
-If the idea excites others, it will probably duplicate itself and spre through the datasphere without any further effort on the part of the indi vidual.
+This freedom has been secured by Xerox and fax machines, computer bulletin boards, electronic mail lists, tape duplication and even successful self-promotion.
+Feeding a thought or feeling back into the media network is easy.
+If the idea excites others, it will probably duplicate itself and spread through the datasphere without any further effort on the part of the individual.

-ences for those who lia history as an actual so

-Media Virus
+**Media Virus**

 A black man is beaten by white cops in Los Angeles.
 The event is captured on a home camcorder and within hours the beating is replayed on the tele visions of millions.
 Within days it's the topic of an afternoon talk show; within weeks it's a court case on the fictional LA Law; within months it's a TV movie; before the end of the year it's the basis of a new video game, a comic book and set of trading cards.
 Finally, what began as a thirty-second video clip emerges as the battle cry for full-scale urban rioting.
 This riot, in turn, is amplified on more talk shows, radio call-ins and new episodes of LA Law!
 A provocative image or idea—like Rodney King getting beaten or even Pee Wee Herman beating off in a porno theater-spreads like wildfire.
 The event attracts our attention and generates media for several seconds, min utes, or even months—but its influence on us doesn't stop there.